AABearBots/First-Closed-Doors-Competition/README.md

 ## The Competition

 The AA Arena is an organization built around the competition of crypto-currency bots.
 The foundation of the Arena is powered by the AA Platform — a system developed by Advanced Algos that dramatically simplifies the creation and operation of crypto-currency bots.
-The AA Arena is an example showcase to an envisioned future of many bot competitions hosted by like organizations with their own rules, criteria and prizes.
-Conceptually, the competitions cultivate the open-source community between developers and traders which in turn drives the advancement of bots available to all.

-At this point, the AA platform is still in the alpha-stage of development.
+At this point, the AA platform is still in the alpha-stage.
 A large portion of functionality is still under development and the early generation of bots will be rather dumb.
 However, hosting early stage competitions will help drive development as well as integrate early feedback and interests from both developers and traders.

 In the near future, the AA Platform is set to implement an ecosystem enabling end-users access to subscriptions for bots that trade on their behalf.
-Subscription fees cover the costs of the bot infrastructure and to pay development team fees.
+Subscription fees cover the costs of the bot infrastructure and pay development team fees.
 Fees will be paid in ALGO tokens, the AA Platform’s native token.

-Participating in early competitions not only offers the chance to win competition prizes, but makes you a part of the AA Community and provides increased potential of monetizing your efforts when the platform is release to the general public.
+Participating in early competitions not only offers the chance to win competition prizes, but makes you a part of the AA Community and provides increased potential of monetizing your efforts when the platform is released to the general public.

 ## Competition Rules